Learning Counterfactual Distributions via Kernel Nearest Neighbors: Introduction

 Prior strategies in matrix completion and causal inference on panel data have not considered distributional settings and often ignore MNAR settings.
 These gaps motivate our work, which builds on and contributes to three research threads: (i) generalizing matrix completion to the distributional setting, (ii) introducing distributional counterfactual inference for panel data settings with a rich set of missingness mechanisms, and (iii) leveraging kernel mean embeddings for treatment effect estimation with panel data.
 Overall, our contributions can be summarized as follows:

-\begin{itemize}[leftmargin=*] \item We propose a formal model for a distributional version of the matrix completion problem, where multiple measurements are available for each unit-outcome entry for observed entries and the estimand is unit-outcome specific distributions $\mu_{i, t}$.
+\begin{itemize}[leftmargin=*] \item We propose a formal model for a distributional version of the matrix completion problem, where multiple measurements are available for each unit-outcome entry for observed entries and the estimand is the unit-outcome specific distribution $\mu_{i, t}$.

-\item We introduce an estimation procedure, \kerNN, which generalizes the popular nearest neighbor algorithm to the distributional setting using reproducing kernels and maximum mean discrepancies. \item We introduce a latent factor model~(LFM) on the kernel mean embeddings~(KME) of the underlying distributions, which allows us to provide an instance based bound of $\kerNN$~(\cref{thm : most raw instance bound}) for a generic missingness pattern.
-We then apply this bound to three specific missingness patterns: (i) confounded missingness which violates positivity, (ii) staggered adoption missingness, and (iii) missing-not-at-random missingness.
-Under further structural assumptions, refined theoretical guarantees of $\kerNN$ are optimized in \cref{cor : eta optimized stagger,cor : eta optimized dense}. \item We apply these theoretical guarantees to establish bounds for learning a distributional level causal effect, termed a kernel treatment effect~(\cref{sec : estimand}). \item Lastly, we show~(\cref{prop : generalization of prior work} in \cref{sec : generalization and hetero}) that when only one sample per entry is available, the model and algorithm introduced here recover the scalar counterparts (for learning mean parameters) from prior works \cite{li2019nearest,dwivedi2022counterfactual} as a special case. \end{itemize}
+\item We introduce an estimation procedure, \kerNN, which generalizes the popular nearest neighbor algorithm to the distributional setting using reproducing kernels and maximum mean discrepancies. \item We introduce a latent factor model~(LFM) on the kernel mean embeddings~(KME) of the underlying distributions.
+This LFM is a key modeling assumption which allows us to provide an instance dependent bound of $\kerNN$, with a MNAR missingness pattern where what is observed can depend on the latent factors and there can exist entries with zero probability of being observed.
+Under further structural assumptions, guarantees of $\kerNN$ are optimized by balancing the bias variance trade-off.

+\item We apply these theoretical guarantees to establish bounds for learning a distributional level causal effect, termed an {individual distributional treatment effect, or in short $\dte$}.

+\item Lastly, we show that when only one sample per entry is available, the model and algorithm introduced here recover the scalar counterparts (for learning mean parameters) from prior works \cite{li2019nearest,dwivedi2022counterfactual} as a special case. \end{itemize}

 We now contextualize our contributions in the context of three main research threads.